San Pedro Valley Railroad: History

 On June 15, 1992, SP sold the line to Kyle Railways and operations commenced as the San Pedro & Southwestern Railway (SWKR).
 For several years starting in 1995, the SWKR ran an excursion train from Benson to Charleston.
 In 1997, the track was abandoned beyond Curtiss.
 On January 22, 1997, the SWKR was acquired by StatesRail but continued to operate as the SWKR.
 On January 7, 2002, the SWKR was acquired by RailAmerica.

 The San Pedro Railroad Operating Company (SPROC) commenced operations in November 2003 when it purchased the San Pedro & Southwestern Railway (SWKR) from RailAmerica.
 The SPROC later filed for abandonment of the southern portion of the line.
 The STB approved abandonment of the entire line by SPROC on February 6, 2006.

 SAI made an offer of financial assistance to the STB, and was granted the option of ownership of the line on May 3, 2006.
 The STB ruled that the Offer of Financial Assistance (OFA) deal of the agreed upon price of $5.6 million for the SPROC railroad line from Curtiss to Naco and Paul Spur must close on or before July 12, 2006.
 On July 12, 2006, the attorneys for the Sonora–Arizona International LLC re-filed with the STB that they were withdrawing their OFA and that the SAI would no longer be purchasing the railroad line.

 The San Pedro Railroad Operating Company then refiled on July 13 to ask for approval to immediately abandon the line.

-The STB's decision is pending.
 Removal of the rails, ties and related infrastructure began in early 2007 south of Curtiss, to Paul Spur.

 In October 2018, the line was sold by ARG Transportation Services to Ironhorse Resources and renamed the San Pedro Valley Railroad.